ZTL-UwU/waveforge/docs/physics-system.md

 ### Laser beams

 Some structures can emit laser beams that can interact with other pixels / structures.
 Laser beams goes in straight lines until they hit an solid pixel or smoke.
 Lasers can be used to trigger mechanisms and transfering signals over long distances.
+Laser beams can also heat up solid pixels that they hit.

 ## Basic Pixel Elements